-May 18, 2022
+May 22, 2024

-The Annual General Meeting of Shareholders of DiaMedica Therapeutics Inc., a corporation existing under the laws of British Columbia, will be held at our corporate offices located at Two Carlson Parkway, Suite 260, Minneapolis, Minnesota 55447, USA, beginning at 1:00 p.m., Central Daylight Savings Time, on Wednesday, May 18, 2022, for the following purposes:
+The Annual General Meeting of Shareholders of DiaMedica Therapeutics Inc., a corporation existing under the laws of British Columbia, will be held at our corporate offices located at 301 Carlson Parkway, Suite 210, Minnesota 55305, USA, beginning at 9:00 a.m., CDT, on Wednesday, May 22, 2024, for the following purposes:

-- 1. To receive the audited consolidated financial statements of DiaMedica Therapeutics Inc. for the financial year ended December 31, 2021 and accompanying report of the independent registered public accounting firm (for discussion only). - 2.
-To elect six persons to serve as directors until our next annual general meeting of shareholders or until their respective successors are elected and qualified (Voting Proposal One). - 3.
-To consider a proposal to appoint Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 and to authorize the Board of Directors to fix our independent registered public accounting firm's remuneration (Voting Proposal Two). - 4.
-To consider a proposal to approve the DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan (Voting Proposal Three). - 5.
+- 1. To receive the audited consolidated financial statements of DiaMedica Therapeutics Inc. for the financial year ended December 31, 2023 and accompanying report of the independent registered public accounting firm (for discussion only). - 2.
+To elect seven persons to serve as directors until our next annual general meeting of shareholders or until their respective successors are elected and qualified (Voting Proposal One). - 3.
+To consider a proposal to appoint Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 and to authorize the Board of Directors to fix our independent registered public accounting firm's remuneration (Voting Proposal Two). - 4.
+To consider a proposal to approve an amendment to the DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan to increase the number of shares available under the plan by 3,000,000 shares (Voting Proposal Three). - 5.
+To approve, on an advisory (non-binding) basis, our executive compensation (Voting Proposal Four). - 6.
+To approve, on an advisory (non-binding) basis, the frequency of future advisory votes on executive compensation (Voting Proposal Five). - 7.
 To transact such other business as may properly come before the meeting or any adjournment of the meeting.

-Only those shareholders of record at the close of business on March 22, 2022 will be entitled to notice of, and to vote at, the meeting and any adjournments thereof.
-A shareholder list will be available at our corporate offices beginning April 5, 2022 during normal business hours for examination by any shareholder registered on our common share ledger as of the record date, March 22, 2022, for any purpose germane to the meeting.
+Only those shareholders of record at the close of business on March 25, 2024 will be entitled to notice of, and to vote at, the meeting and any adjournments thereof.
+A shareholder list will be available at our corporate offices beginning April 4, 2024 during normal business hours for examination by any shareholder registered on our common share ledger as of the record date, March 25, 2024, for any purpose germane to the meeting.

-By Order of the Board of Directors.
+By Order of the Board of Directors,